 Student Exchange programme – 2018

-Phusathi Liyanaarachchi, Lihini Nilaweera and Shannon Constantine, 3rd year Special Degree students of the Department of English were the latest batch of students to participate in the exchange programme in 2018.
+Phusathi Liyanaarchchi, Shannon Constantine and Lihini Nilaweera, Special Degree students of the Department of English, participated in the exchange programme with Justus Liebig University in 2018.

 “When people ask me about my Giessen experience, they always start with: “How was your trip (/holiday/vacation)?”, and I always quickly reply with a “What trip men?
 It was an exchange semester!”
 In fact, that never-ending question cannot be answered in just one sentence: recalling our time in Giessen would itself take hours, or even days.
 From nearly missing flights, getting confidently onto the Italian metro (only to have to get off again because I was going in the wrong direction), eating uncountable scoops of ice-cream, learning salsa, helping to cook Ghanaian food, and seeing the most beautiful landscapes and art I have ever come across, last semester was a blur of vivid experiences, new faces, and amazing surroundings.
 One of the best things about the semester was how close it brought the three of us: from yelling out to Romeo from Phusathi’s window to watching Lihini gain Chinese fans with her language skills, I could not even have begun to imagine how much fun the three of us would have together (although of course, we did undergo our fair share of mishaps).
 The courses I took at JLU were equally stimulating, with material and concepts that were at the same time different and supplementary to what I learnt at UOC.
 Also, I found that my courses at UOC (especially Ms. Ruhanie’s classes) have changed the way I think and approach what I encounter (for instance, I found that paintings, sculptures, and even gravestones made me stop and think, rather than just saying “Shaaaa, nice noh?” to whoever was standing next to me).
 I am extremely grateful to our English Department for giving me this opportunity, as well as to my parents, without whom none of this would ever have been possible.” – Shannon Constantine